17 killed in fire at a building in Hyderabad; PM Modi condoles deaths

 The fire broke out at a building in Gulzar House here, police said.

-"All 17 who were shifted to hospitals were brought dead," a senior police official told a news agnecy.
+"All 17 who were shifted to hospitals were brought dead," a senior police official told a news agency.

 A lone, narrow staircase was the only escape route for the inmates of the building, but they could not rush out.